-*Geek Box: Measures of Blood Glucose and Terminology
+*Geek Box: Measures of Glucose Tolerance and Insulin Sensitivity

 So, let’s spell some terms out here so you’re on clear terms of what we’re talking about.
-Let’s start with glycaemia, which simply means the blood glucose level, thus postprandial glycaemia means the levels of glucose in the blood after a meal.
+Let’s start with glycaemia, which simply means the blood glucose level, thus postprandial glycaemia means the levels of glucose in the blood after a meal, measured as the postprandial glucose level 2 hours after consuming 75g of an oral glucose solution.

-Then we have glycated haemoglobin A1c [HbA1c], a marker for longer-term blood glucose regulation over the period of the previous 3-months and is expressed as a percentage.
+Then we have glycated haemoglobin A1c [HbA1c], a marker for longer-term blood glucose regulation over the previous 3 months and is expressed as a percentage.
 Currently, 6.5% is considered the threshold for a diagnosis of T2D, and the range of 6.0–6.4% is considered ‘high-risk’ according to World Health Organisation guidelines.

 There is also a concept important for the present study, known by the broad definition of glycaemic variability [GV].
 In simple terms, GV is the swings in blood glucose levels that occur throughout the day.
 GV includes the elevations in blood glucose that occur after a meal, the time spent with high or low blood glucose levels, and the difference in blood glucose responses at the same time of day, on different days.